dirks/ubuntuusers-fragebogen/README.md

 # analysis of ubuntuusers questionary 2019

-The "Nutzerumfrage ubuntuusers.de bereinigt" raw data file was saved in libre office as csv (default parameters).
+The "Nutzerumfrage ubuntuusers.de bereinigt" of the raw data ods file was saved in libre office as csv (default parameters).

 Analysis requires R with the packages